This summer The FA welcomed the FA Youth Leadership Academy class of 2019-20 to St George’s Park

 Thank you so much to Hertfordshire FA for giving me the opportunity to go to such an amazing programme.
 I have had the opportunity to speak to FA staff, County FA staff and other people from around the world with similar goals which has helped me really understand better my future education and job opportunities.

 Thank you to everyone involved for all the hard work preparing and executing the programme.
-I am so grateful to have been able to go on such a fantastic experience and I can’t wait to graduate next year.
+I am so grateful to have been able to go on such a fantastic experience and I can’t wait to graduate next year and look forward to work with staff Hertfordshire FA to help deliver some exciting projects.